Jean-Luc Thunevin and Murielle Andraud

-In August 2019, courtesy of Pekka Nuikki (founder of Fine Wine magazine and tastingbook.com), it was possible to taste all the vintages of Valandraud produced and bottled, meaning 1991 to 2016.
-Pekka Nuikki wanted to celebrate his 30th anniversary of love with wine and it was very appropriate that time to do it with Valandraud's vertical as he had all bottles.
+In August 2019, courtesy of Pekka Nuikki (founder of Fine Wine magazine and tastingbook.com), it was possible to taste all the vintages of Valandraud produced and bottled, meaning 1991 to 2016, in Helsinki (Finland).
+Pekka Nuikki wanted to celebrate his 30th anniversary of love with wine, and it was very appropriate that time to do it with Valandraud's vertical as he had all bottles.
 Jean-Luc and Murielle did also start their wine business in 1989.
 The tasting took place in his summer house near Helsinki, Finland.
 A very interesting tasting indeed.
 Different styles were shown because of different parcels going into Grand Vin in some vintages (very informative reading about this in Neal Martin's article about vertical of Valandraud in December 2017) and not entirely sufficient wine equipment in the beginning.
 NB!
 All wines were tasted with the label and the majority of participants agreed not to rate 2016 as we considered it to be was a faulty bottle.

 2020 (barrel sample) 98p

-Tasted twice - last time in October 2019.
+Tasted three times - last time in April 2021.
 Consistent notes.
-Showed excellent purity, precision and focus, great complexity and finesse, sophisticated touch and great length.
+90% Merlot + 4% Cabernet Franc + 3% Cabernet Sauvignon and 3% Malbec.
+There's a fabulous nose of high-quality black cherries, excellent purity, precision and focus, great complexity and finesse, sophisticated touch, and great length.
+Sheer class.
 Highly impressive.
-Best ever vintage for Valandraud.

 Tasted twice last time in October 2019.
 Consistent notes.
 Now in the bottle and confirms the initial impression from tasting barrel sample.
 Powerful, polished and juicy with silky fruit and tannin.
 Fine complexity.
 Splendid for the vintage.

 Tasted four times - last time in October 2019.
 Consistent notes.
-It was a very potent wine, excellent complexity, structure and depth, rich and with a sophisticated touch.
+It was a potent wine with excellent complexity, structure and depth, rich and sophisticated touch.
 A winner.
 Same impression on all occasions.
-Also tasted in Helsinki, Finland, in August 2019 during Valandrauds vertical, but the bottle was off.
+It also tasted in Helsinki, Finland, in August 2019 during Valandrauds vertical, but the bottle was off.

 Tasted four times - last time in August 2019.
 Consistent notes.
 Powerful and intense, excellent structure, length and finish.
 Great class.
 Chewy and fat texture.
 A winner!
 This was in April 2018.
 Closed when tasted in August 2019 but displayed enormous potential.